Reopening U.S. economy will mean creating all kinds of new jobs

 “I’m a people person and I’m comfortable interacting with them,” said Williams, 23.
 “But then when I’m telling people what I do, that kind of makes me nervous.”

 Another key area is contact tracing, which could create as many as 250,000 jobs in the U.S., said Dante DeAntonio, a labor market economist with Moody’s Analytics.
-His estimate is based in part on the ratio of 81 tracers per 100,000 residents utilized in Wuhan, China, where the outbreak started.
+His estimate is based in part on the ratio of 81 tracers per 100,000 residents used in Wuhan, China, where the outbreak started.

 Lisa Fagundes, who was furloughed from her job as a librarian in San Francisco, took a 20-hour-a-week position as a contact tracer for the city this month.
-She completed a week of virtual training before she started the job, which involves tracking down everyone who has been in contact with a Covid-19 patient and alerting them that they need to self-isolate.
+She completed a week of virtual training before she started the job, which involves tracking down everyone who has been in contact with a COVID-19 patient and alerting them that they need to self-isolate.

 It is a “really similar” job to being a librarian, in that she’s talking with people, said Fagundes, 42.
 But it’s often tough telling people they have been exposed to someone with the virus, she said.